 The same drug may appear in more than one database, so you may see repeated results and, in some cases, with different safety rating.
 Please be careful in these cases, the decision to use such a drug or not depends on your level on confidence in the database.
 If a drug is not listed in any of the databases consider it unsafe.

-By using this web site you agree that I accept no responsibility for any error, difference of opinion, or any adverse consequences arising from or occasioned by the use of information published on this website.
+By using this application you agree that I accept no responsibility for any error, difference of opinion, or any adverse consequences arising from or occasioned by the use of information published on this application.

-The mobile web application has been tested in iOS 6 and on Android 4.2.2; it also works offline.
-To load it in your mobile device, open this web site in your mobile device's web browser and tap the MOBILE WEB APP link; then scroll to the bottom and follow the instructions.
+This mobile web application has been tested in iOS 6 and on Android 4.2.2; it also works offline.
+To save it to your device follow these instructions: